-Investment property comprising land and buildings (principally residential properties) are held primarily to earn rental income and capital appreciation with the exception of properties which are not occupied substantially for use by, or in the operations of, the Vesteda Companies, or for sale in the ordinary course of business (we also refer to Note 14 Investment property).
+Investment property comprising land and buildings (principally residential properties) are held primarily to earn rental income and capital appreciation with the exception of properties which are not occupied substantially for use by, or in the operations of, the Vesteda Companies, or for sale in the ordinary course of business.
+Please see Note 15 Investment property.

 Investment property under construction comprises land and buildings (principally residential properties) under construction with the aim of adding said property to the investment property portfolio upon completion.

 Operating lease contracts – the Vesteda Companies as lessor IFRS 16

 The Vesteda Companies have entered into property leases on their investment property portfolio.
 Vesteda has determined, based on an evaluation of the terms and conditions of the arrangements, that it retains all the significant risks and rewards of ownership of these properties and so accounts for the leases as operating leases.

 Lease contracts – the Vesteda Companies as lessee

 The Vesteda Companies have entered into land leases as a lessee.
 Vesteda has determined, based on an evaluation of the terms and conditions of the arrangements, that in most cases the land lease is an operating obligation, as the Vesteda Companies do not retain the significant risks and rewards incidental to ownership.

 Lease classification is made at the inception date and is reassessed only if there is a lease modification.
 Changes in estimates or changes in circumstances do not give rise to a new classification of a lease for accounting purposes.